Transformation catalyst and founder, Something New Together (SNT)

 Combining strategy with practical creativity, she thrives in the area of customer-centred service design.
 Her key achievements include introducing new services, tools, and ways of working with the Prince’s Trust, Disasters Emergency Committee (DEC), Hays, and MEC.

 - With the DEC she helped plan, incubate and co-create pioneering approaches to delivering humanitarian aid to disaster affected communities using 4IR technologies.
-During this process, she helped introduce agility into the sector through the use of design sprints.

 - She helped evolve the global marketing approach at Hays, the world’s biggest recruitment company, transforming Hays into a digital publisher via The Viewpoint.
 It is now one of the most engaged companies on LinkedIn.